 Wants And Needs

 It should, therefore, not come as a surprise that Capitalism today only grows when it serves more of what people want, in stark contrast with the growth of Capitalism as an indicator of serving people’s needs.
-The economic growth attributed to Capitalism is, therefore, not at all an indicator of human excellence as it is so often portrayed.
+Therefore, the economic growth attributed to Capitalism is not an indicator of human excellence as it is so often portrayed.

 Amplified by its legislative overlord, a democracy known to stimulate the above laissez-faire capitalism does the same.
 It coagulates the opinion of human wants, not human needs.
-Unremarkably, this means we are all embroiled in a grandiose game to please each other without any correlation to how that serves our evolutionary renewal.
+Unremarkably, we are all embroiled in a grandiose game to please each other without correlating to how that serves our evolutionary renewal.

 Innovate From Within

 The greed deployed to chase the temporal whims of humanity does not give Capitalism a good reputation.
 To the rescue came sustainability programs invented by financiers who know nothing about evolutionary first-principles.

 They conjured up myriad finance programs hinging on sustainability (such as UN SDG, ESG, PRI, Impact Investing, etc.) and even got governments and pension funds to buy into them.
 All while using Capitalism to do good for the world hinges on make-belief incompatible with nature, as the universe and our planet revolve around the opposite of sustainability.